top of page

 The Shape the Future Leaders Coalition serves those involved in school leadership, including the many stakeholders working within and around schools, to support safe, purposeful, and intelligent approaches to the use of AI by young people and the school workforce.

-To join the Coalition, you must be (or nominate) a member of your trust's senior leadership team (or equivalent).
+To join the Coalition, you must be (or nominate) a member of your school's senior leadership team (or equivalent).
 This includes business leaders in a school or trust.
-We look forward to working together.
+All schools are eligible.

 What we do

-The Coalition was formed from education system leaders who took part in a project that ran from February to July 2024 examining how MATs and school groups should respond to the challenges and opportunities presented by AI in education.
+The Coalition was founded from education system leaders who took part in a project that ran from February to July 2024 examining how MATs and school groups should respond to the challenges and opportunities presented by AI in education.

 The Shape the Future Leaders Coalition group photo